 If you have this coverage, you could file a claim with your own insurer to recover damages.
 Talk to your lawyer about other avenues that might be available to recover compensation.

-Do I Have to Accept a Settlement Offer?
+Do You Have to Accept a Settlement Offer?

 Absolutely not.
 If the insurer extends an unfair settlement offer, you are under no obligation to accept it.
 Do not sign an offer until you speak with your attorney.
 If you accept their offer, you cannot go back and ask for more later.